 University of Tennessee Vol Dining Dietitian

-Nutritional educational services offered by the student nutrition educator include weight management, healthy eating practices, heart health, food allergies, vegetarian and vegan diets, GERD, IBS, dietary vitamin/mineral sources, and religious special dietary needs.
+Nutritional services offered by the dietitian include but are not limited to weight management, heathy eating practices, food allergies, vegetarian and vegan diets, IBS, high blood pressure, gluten-sensitivity/Celiac disease, and religious special dietary needs.

-If you have any nutrition-related questions or concerns, feel free to contact the student nutrition educator to make an appointment at 865-974-4111 or by e-mail at firstname.lastname@example.org.
+If you have any nutrition-related questions or concerns, feel free to contact the Vol Dining Dietitian to make an appointment at 865-974-3832 or by e-mail at email@example.com.

 Interactive Self-Assessment Tools

 Use these interactive self-assessment tools to learn more about nutrition to help you lead a healthy lifestyle.

 **Remember, these calculators are not intended as a substitute for professional medical advice.
 If you have any specific health concerns, please contact your primary care provider.